iboxdb/iboxdb.github.io/README.md

 IBoxDB.LocalServer.DB.Root("/data/")
 ```

-**Important: Add this Database Path as Exclusion into Scan-System,
+Add this Database Path as Exclusion into Scan-System to get higher performance,
-these systems are not designed for high performance, for example, Windows Defender.**
+for example, System Defender.

 #### ASP.NET Cross Platform